LuckyStarry/Starry.Data/README.md

 [![Build Status](https://travis-ci.org/LuckyStarry/Starry.Data.svg)](https://travis-ci.org/LuckyStarry/Starry.Data)

 ## About Starry.Data
-***Starry.Data*** is a lightly database access library, you can use the ***Starry.Data.DbClient*** for execute SQL commands.
+***Starry.Data*** is a lightly weight database access library, you can use the ***Starry.Data.DbClient*** for execute SQL commands.
 It will generate a connection for executing commands and you needn't worry how to dispose it because the connection would be released automatically after use.

 For example: